Vargriym/nextjs-food-delivery-application/README.md

 ## Introduction

 This application offers a comprehensive and feature-rich experience, allowing users to effortlessly order mouthwatering rice pudding, personalize their order with delectable extra toppings. <br>
-By seamlessly integrating a user-friendly interface, it creates an immersive and interactive experience that truly stands out.
+By seamlessly integrating a user-friendly interface, the application creates an immersive and interactive experience that truly stands out.

 ## Tech stack